 Every serious and amateur hiker needs a trusty survival knife.
 It’s unwise to venture into the wilderness without at least a few tools to get you out safe in case a survival scenario arises.
 Your knife is your go-to tool in the backcountry.
 It’s what you rely on more than anything whether you’re just preparing meals, shelters and fires, or trying to pull through a serious survival situation.
-Due to the use that your knife sees while hiking, it’s crucial to own a knife that works ideal for you, and that can also be relied on to function properly when you need it.
+Due to the use that your knife sees while hiking, it’s crucial to own a blade that works ideal for you and won’t let you down if and when you actually need it.

 1. Best Folding Survival Knife: BlizeTec 5-in-1 Survival Knife

 Here’s a nice quality folding knife from BlizeTec.
 This stainless steel drop-point blade is equipped with a serrated saw, LED flashlight, magnesium flint, blade lock, window breaker and seat belt cutter.
 There’s also a nylon pouch included with the knife for safe and easy storage while hiking.
 The weight is impressively less than six ounces even with all the included features, and the total length when opened is eight and a half inches long (five inches when closed).

 It’s meant to behave like a larger knife but remain compact and portable.
 This is a pretty high quality, well reviewed item that’s more than 50% off here, truly a great value.
 I find this blade to be an excellent choice as a folding knife to hike with, and the Lifetime warranty included with this blade ensures you’re taken care of.

 Price: $38.98 & Free Shipping (57 percent off MSRP)